PS2U/TechNote/system-design/designing-data-intensive-applications/ch7.md

 ### Performance of serializable snapshot isolation

-Compared to two-phase locking, the big advantage of serializable snapshot isolation is that one transaction doesn’t need to block waiting for locks held by another transaction.
+Compared to two-phase locking, the big advantage of serializable snapshot isolation is that one transaction doesn't need to block waiting for locks held by another transaction.

 Compared to serial execution, serializable snapshot isolation is not limited to the throughput of a single CPU core.